 Small and medium-sized business (SMB) owners don’t have time for much in their busy days for anything besides running their shops.
 Time is an asset they can’t afford to waste.
 So when a Fortune 500 logistics company wanted to reach them with new delivery services or changes to their current contracts, they needed to do so in ways that SMBs would find valuable.
 The company was looking for a better way to collect, segment, and analyze its many data points to uncover untapped revenue potential and sales opportunities with its SMB segment.

 We created a customized sales engine for the client.
 We used data analytics and algorithms to analyze patterns in customer behavior and deliver relevant sales offers to increase conversions and ultimately, loyalty.
 We also added enhanced data science to get a better understanding of SMB client needs and what types of offers would resonate most.
 Enhanced data categories include firmographics, social accounts, technology usage, online marketing sophistication, current online footprint (websites, keywords, descriptions, etc.), and behavioral signals that capture purchasing intent.
-More than 20,000 data variables, combinations, and permutations to make the insight deeper and more interesting.
+More than 20,000 data variables, combinations, and permutations were used to make the insight deeper and more interesting.

 This level of hyper-segmentation and micro-segmentation added context to the data that was generated.
 For example, we learned that companies with a lot of Facebook followers were more likely to use our client’s services than its competitors.
 And certain types of attorneys were more likely to purchase delivery services, based on the amount of paperwork they have.